CamdenKitowski/DenoisingDiffusionModels/README.md

 ## Introduction

 The Denoising Diffusion Model is a powerful tool for generating high-fidelity images by eliminating noise from initially noisy inputs.
 At its core, this model harnesses the principles of diffusion processes to iteratively refine images.
-Within image generation tasks, noise elimination stands as a pivotal stride in crafting clear and authetic images.
+Within image generation tasks, noise elimination stands as a pivotal stride in crafting clear and authentic images.
 This model within the notebook gradually transforms a noisy input image into a clean output image.

 ## Usage